← Back to Articles

 Balancing Productivity and Efficiency

-• Trying to maximize productivity by working long hours might reduce efficiency because fatigue undermines quality.
+Trying to maximise productivity by working long hours might reduce efficiency because fatigue undermines quality.
+Conversely, optimising for efficiency through over-planning can slow down action and reduce overall output if taken too far.

 Tips to Implement Both at Once